YanaKopyshchyk1/github-api-task/README.md

 ## Usage

-To run the project, use the following command:
+To run the project, use the following command and provide repo, module, and version:

 ```bash
 npm start repo=github-repo module=npm-module-name version=npm-module-version